hoomano/mojo-perception-js/README.md

 Use Mojo Perception API as a Javascript module both for web and Node.js applications.

+## 📚 Full Documentation

+Full documentation of the API can be found at : [https://docs.mojo.ai](https://docs.mojo.ai)

 ## Installation

 Use `npm` to install mojo-perception-js module: